-I am often asked, "How do you pack for your trips?"
-Those who know me know of my 'weeks on end' trips where I find myself having to pack for the cold and warm, conservative and less conservative, business and pleasure, one week sometimes one month journeys, all in the same bag (I RARELY ever carry more than one piece of luggage).
-I really don't like traveling with too much 'stuff' especially when I know I will be moving around.
+I am often asked, "How do you even pack for your trips?"
+Those who know me know of my 'weeks on end' trips where I find myself having to pack for the cold and warm, conservative and less conservative societies, business and pleasure, one week, sometimes one month journeys, all in the same bag (I RARELY ever carry more than one piece of luggage).
+Plus, I really don't like traveling with too much 'stuff' especially when I know I will be moving around.

 My preferred luggage brand is Delsey.
 I have to retire a bag every 14-18 months so I love that they are durable, yet affordable, but not cheap

-My carry on (usually an over-sized handbag--my current fave is a convenient for business and pleasure large Cole Haan orange saatchel) often feels like it weighs more than my actual bag.
+My carry on (usually an over-sized handbag--my current fave is convenient for business and pleasure, but still fashionable, large Cole Haan orange saatchel) often feels like it weighs more than my actual bag.
 I admit, while I do like to travel light, I have a few things I rarely leave home without.
-Here are some of my travel must-haves:
+Here are some of my travel carry on must-haves:

-Passport: I think this is pretty obvious since most of my travel requires me to leave the country.
+Passport: This is a given since most of my travel requires me to leave the country.
 It still amazes me when I hear that only 30% of Americans have a passport.
 There are two options for US passports; you can order a standard one or one with extra pages.
 If you have to get a visa for a country, it will likely take up one full page, so if you know you will be traveling extensively over the next 10 years (the life of a passport), get one with extra pages.
 I have some visas left in my old passport that are still valid (this is why you see two passports in the image) so I carry two if I am traveling to those countries.

 Currency Wallet, Travel Organizer, Business Card Case: I travel to some places many times a year and others just once.
 I carry a receipt envelope to separate and keep the different currencies somewhat organized.
 I keep cash in USD with me regardless of where I am going along with two credit cards (Delta SkyMiles AMEX and a Marriott Visa (this way I don't have to carry my rewards cards too.
 However, note that with the exception of the Capital One Visa, most credit card companies will charge you a 2.7% foreign transaction fee) and my health insurance card.
 I love the Oliver Bonas travel organizer (matches the passport cover two dear friends gifted me once) as it fits a ton of stuff, but still super cute and compact enough for my handbags.
 Since I travel for business, I almost always carry a business card case (this one I picked up in Istanbul a few years ago).